AdobeDocs/analytics.en/help/implement/vars/page-vars/prop.md

 # prop

+*This help page describes how to implement props.
+For information on how props work as a dimension, see [prop](/help/components/dimensions/prop.md) in the Components user guide.*

 Props are custom variables that you can use however you'd like.
+They do not persist beyond the hit that they are set.

-> [!TIP] Adobe recommends using eVars in most cases.
+> [!TIP] Adobe recommends using [eVars](evar.md) in most cases.
 In previous versions of Adobe Analytics, props and eVars had advantages and disadvantages to each other.
 However, Adobe has improved eVars to where they fulfill almost all use cases for props.
-See [eVars](evar.md) for a feature comparison between these two custom variable types.

-If your organization uses props, make sure you record their use and logic in your [solution design document](../../prepare/solution-design.md).
+If you have a [solution design document](/help/implement/prepare/solution-design.md), you can allocate these custom dimensions to values specific to your organization.
+The number of available props depends on your contract with Adobe.
+Up to 75 props are available if your contract with Adobe supports it.

 ## Props in Adobe Experience Platform Launch